kamailio/kamailio-wiki/tutorials/faq/main.md

 add it and set the answer to 'TBA', others can read it and give the right answer.

-\~\~QNA\~\~

-###### ?

-General =====
+## General

-???
-What is Kamailio?
+### What is Kamailio?

-!!!
-Kamailio is a SIP server, implementing the specifications from RFC3261.
+:page_with_curl: Kamailio is a SIP server, implementing the specifications from RFC3261.
 Its root functionality is routing any kind of SIP packets.
 On top of that, many conceptual features are implemented, see more at:

 -   [Kamailio Features](http://www.kamailio.org/w/features/)

-???
-Is Kamailio a B2BUA?
+### Is Kamailio a B2BUA?

-!!!
-No, Kamailio is a flexible SIP proxy.
+:page_with_curl: No, Kamailio is a flexible SIP proxy.
 Many people integrate Asterisk, FreeSWITCH, SEMS, or other products with Kamailio for a B2BUA.

      * [[http://ftp.iptel.org/pub/sems/doc/current/ModuleDoc_sbc.html|SEMS B2BUA]]

-???
-Can Kamailio be used as SIP redirect server?
+### Can Kamailio be used as SIP redirect server?

-!!!
-Yes.
+:page_with_curl: Yes.

-???
-Can Kamailio be used as SIP registrar and location server?
+### Can Kamailio be used as SIP registrar and location server?

-!!!
-Yes.
+:page_with_curl: Yes.

-???
-Can Kamailio be used as SIP proxy server?
+### Can Kamailio be used as SIP proxy server?

-!!!
-Yes.
+:page_with_curl: Yes.

-???
-Can Kamailio be used as SIP load balancer server?
+### Can Kamailio be used as SIP load balancer server?

-!!!
-Yes.
+:page_with_curl: Yes.

-???
-Can I load balance Asterisk or FreeSwitch with Kamailio?
+### Can I load balance Asterisk or FreeSwitch with Kamailio?

-!!!
-Yes.
+:page_with_curl: Yes.

-???
-Can Kamailio be used as SIP least cost routing server?
+### Can Kamailio be used as SIP least cost routing server?

-!!!
-Yes.
+:page_with_curl: Yes.

-???
-Is it possible to reload Kamailio configuration file?
+### Is it possible to reload Kamailio configuration file?

-!!!
-If you use native scripting language, you must restart after you update the configuration file.
+:page_with_curl: If you use native scripting language, you must restart after you update the configuration file.

 But note that many global parameters can be changed via RPC/MI commands